dqrobotics/matlab/CONTRIBUTING.md

 ## Add, commit and push your changes

 Please indicate in your commit's message the file that was modified using brakets.
-Por instance, if you modified the class DQ_Serialmanipulator, then you would do the following:
+For instance, if you modified the class DQ_Serialmanipulator, then you would do the following:
 - `git commit -m "[DQ_SerialManipulator] your_message_explaining_the modification."`

 ![add_commit_push](https://user-images.githubusercontent.com/23158313/149603960-d69a8202-a3b1-4af5-a2d8-e1197cc26a81.gif)

-## Open a draf pull request (More details [here](https://github.blog/2019-02-14-introducing-draft-pull-requests/))
+## Open a draft pull request (More details [here](https://github.blog/2019-02-14-introducing-draft-pull-requests/))

 Now, your draft pull request will be tested by Github actions automatically.